pwnjoshi/InterviewPrepAI/README.md

 - Python 3.8+
 - Django 5.x
-- SQLite (default)
+- SQLite (default) change it
 - PyMuPDF/python-docx for resume parsing
-- MongoDB optional (present, not required for local run)
+- MongoDB
 ---

 Contributions and issues are welcome.
 Keep changes small and focused.